Eric is a bookwormy and logophilic science and technology teacher. He often writes about scientific thought, theories and, research.

 5. Carbon Dioxide

 Carbon dioxide (CO2) is an acidic, inert, inflammable chemical compound.
 It is the bubbles that you see in soda, beer, and wine.
 It is formed during fermentation, decaying organic waste and organisms, volcanic eruption, and burning organic material and fossil fuel.
-Furthermore, it is also produced and exhaled by humans, animals, fungi, and other eukaryotic organisms, and absorbs and utilize by plants during photosynthesis.
+Furthermore, it is released by humans, animals, fungi, and other eukaryotic organisms.

 Carbon dioxide is a very important greenhouse gas.
 It absorbs many infrared wavelengths of the sun's light that gives heat to our planet.
 Too much greenhouse gas can cause global warming.
 Global warming can cause climate change, which is a serious threat to life on earth through extreme weather, and widespread flooding.
 And sadly, carbon dioxide lasts for many centuries in the air.